-Information that the app has crashed or that a certain error has occurred and how your device was used in connection with the crash / error.
+Information that the app has crashed or that a certain error has occurred, and how your device was used in connection with the crash / error.

-Tracking technologies for analytics purposes
+Tracking technologies for analytical purposes

-The analysis consists partly of a high level of understanding of who our users are, for example which device models and operating systems most users have and in which countries most users are located.
+This tracking technology is used to analyze how Kivra's users interact with Kivra's apps.
+The analysis partly consists of understanding at a high level who our users are, for example which device models and operating systems most users have and in which countries most of our users are located.
 It also consists of examining how users generally interact with various functions in Kivra's apps, for example if/how users press a certain button or if/how users read a certain notification.